 - Michael Bock is the Immediate Past President and a 13-year board member of the Engineers' Society of Western Pennsylvania.
 He also serves as a member of the Steering Committee of the Dispute Avoidance & Resolution Division (Division 1) of the ABA's Forum on the Construction Industry.
 He is a member of the National Panel of Construction Industry Arbitrators for the American Arbitration Association.
 In 1998 and 1999, he served on the Governing Council of the Allegheny County Bar Association's Construction Law Section and as chair of its Legislative Subcommittee.

 - Jeffrey Letwin serves as Chairman of VisitPittsburgh, and is a Board member and Chair of the Professional Oversight Committee of the Port Authority of Allegheny County.
 He also serves as a Commission member of Pittsburgh 250, Board member of the Welcome Center, Board member of Jewish Family & Youth Services, and as a Trustee for the United Jewish Federation.
 In addition, he is an ex-officio member of the Board for the Holocaust Center of Greater Pittsburgh.

 Lawyers in the San Francisco office participate in various events sponsored by the Lawyers' Committee for Human Rights of the San Francisco Bay Area.
-NEW YORK